sisinflab/KGTORe/README.md

 The datasets could be found within the directory `./data/[DATASET]/data`.
 Only for Movielens 1M, within the [directory](data/movielens/grouplens) `./data/movielens/grouplens`
-While, the knowledge graphs and links at  `./data/[DATASET]/dbpedia`.
+For the knowledge graphs and links please look at  `./data/[DATASET]/dbpedia`.

 ## Elliot Configuration Files